 This post is also available in: French

-The varied and dramatic state of Ceará in the north east of Brazil, with its mountain ranges and stretching coastline has loads to offer to travellers from all over the world.
+The varied and dramatic state of Ceará in the northeast of Brazil, with its mountain ranges and stretching coastline, has loads to offer to travelers from all over the world.
 With beaches and Brazilian food, to sand dunes and souvenir shopping, there is plenty to keep you entertained.
 While spots such as Rio de Janeiro and Saõ Paolo usually draw in flocks of tourists, Ceará stays fairly under the radar allowing you to experience a great taste of the real Brazil.
-Ceará is home to the largest water park in Latin America, some epic dunes which you can explore by buggy and some fantastic nightlife so you can dance the night away!
+Ceará is home to the largest water park in Latin America, some epic dunes which you can explore by buggy, and some fantastic nightlife so you can dance the night away!

 What to do in Ceara, Brazil

 Fortaleza is the largest city in Ceará and probably the best place to start when it comes to exploring the state.
 The capital offers a bustling concoction of historical architecture, myriad markets, tasty cuisine and the lively Beira Mar boardwalk which spans the length of just one of Fortaleza’s 25 beaches!

 There are plenty of stunning hotels to choose from that allow you to stay slap-bang in the centre so you can make the most of the city.
 Make sure you visit the Metropolitan Cathedral, the Mercado Central and the Praia de Iracema at the very least!

 Click here to read my post: Things to do in Fortaleaza, Brazil.

 Being the largest water park in Latin America, Beach Park is an absolute must for those who love the thrill of the slides and want to take in the spectacular surrounding views from the top of Insano, the largest slide in the park.

 You’ll truly feel the fun of childhood rushing back as you race around the park enjoying the rides.
 With bars and restaurants on site you can easily spend a long afternoon here having fun in the sun.